alexandroid000/imu/README.md

 of the IMU, you will have to edit the `initialize` function in the file `MPU9150.cpp` in the same `arduino_code` folder.

-If you compile and upload this file to the Arduino, with an SD card in the reader, it should collect data from the MPU9150 and write it to the SD card.
+If you compile and upload `mpu9150.ino` to the Arduino, with an SD card in the reader, it should collect data from the MPU9150 and write it to the SD card.

 It writes binary data to the SD card which needs to be unpacked.
 The